Different glazing types and their uses is quite a complex subject but I hope that we can

 This is what we sell to combat reflection problems…….

 Anti-Reflective Glass: To start with, the base glass stock has a lower iron content and so is clearer than standard glass – this is called “water white glass”.
 The improved glass base is then treated with a coating which aids the passage of light meaning that less light is reflected.
 The coating process was originally developed for NASA.
 The finished product offers crystal clear colour transmission and a virtually invisible, anti-reflective surface for truly amazing clarity.
-The reflectance of our anti-reflective glass is less than 1%.
+The reflectance of our anti-reflective glass is around 1%.
+Please be aware that 1% is still something and you will still sometimes see reflections from certain directions in certain lighting conditions

 We have tested two brands of anti-reflective glass side by side as well as examining their specifications: we believe both to be of an equally high standard.
 Predominantly, we use Tru Vue UltraVue® UV70 but occasionally use Artglass AR 70™ – the 70 by the way refers to the 70% of harmful UV light that these products filter out: not as good as the ones below but better than nothing!!